alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 7: Wait for Confirmation

-Wait for the transaction to be confirmed on the network.&#x20;
+You may need to wait between 20-40 minutes for your balance to update in your wallet and on ALEX.&#x20;

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-7-tx-broadcasted.png" alt="" width="375"><figcaption></figcaption></figure>